FrontenderMagazine/responsive-images/eng.md

 keeping in mind image width and screen DPI.
 These photos are served as WebP to browsers that support it; other browsers get JPG.

-## Changing image sizes & high-DPI images use case {#changing-image-sizes-high-dpi-images-use-case}
+## Changing image sizes & high-DPI images use case {#changing-image-sizes--high
+-dpi-images-use-case
+}

-размеры dpi mime содержимое
+sizes dpi mime art

     <img
     	src="opera-fallback.jpg" alt="The Oslo Opera House"